 - Export your PowerApp.
 This will save it as a zip file to your local machine.

 - Extract the files to a folder.
 This will extract a manifest.json file and a Microsoft.PowerApps directory.

-- In the Microsoft.PowerApps directory, there will be subfolders, where you will eventually find various files.
+- In the Microsoft.PowerApps directory, subfolders will be available, where you will eventually find various files.
 The one you want to focus on is the .msapps file.